|About | Affiliations | Contact | FAQ | Science, Service, Society | Search | Volunteer|

 • Dr. Kathryn Sullivan, Under Secretary of Commerce for Oceans and Atmosphere

 Additional Session Topics

 The Board on Enterprise Economic Development, part of the AMS Commission on the Weather and Climate Enterprise.

 Program Committee Members

-Mike Anderson, Kris Ebi, Pam Emch, Tom Fahy, Mary Glackin, Michelle Hawkins, John Haynes, Jim Koermer, John Lasley, Renee Leduc-Clarke, Sue Haupt, Melinda Marquis, Angel McCoy, Marjorie McGuirk, Matt Parker, Kevin Petty, Gary Rasmussen, Tim Schneider, Keith Seitter, Bill Sprigg, and David Titley
+Mike Anderson, Kris Ebi, Pam Emch, Tom Fahy, Mary Glackin, David Green, Michelle Hawkins, John Haynes, Jim Koermer, John Lasley, Renee Leduc-Clarke, Sue Haupt, Melinda Marquis, Angel McCoy, Marjorie McGuirk, Matt Parker, Kevin Petty, Gary Rasmussen, Tim Schneider, Keith Seitter, Bill Sprigg, and David Titley